jeffbass/imagezmq/docs/imagezmq-uses.rst

 ==========================================================
-Using **imagezmq** in Distributed Computer Vision Projects
+Using **imageZMQ** in Distributed Computer Vision Projects
 ==========================================================

-The test programs show how **imagezmq** can be used to capture images on Raspberry Pi computers, send them to a Mac via **imagezmq** and then display them on the Mac.
+The test programs show how **imageZMQ** can be used to capture images on Raspberry Pi computers, send them to a Mac via **imageZMQ** and then display them on the Mac.
 The ability for one hub to gather and process images from multiple sources allows computer vision pipelines to distribute vision processing across multiple computers.

-Let's walk through an example where **imagezmq** is used to distribute a computer vision process across a Raspberry Pi and a Mac.
+Let's walk through an example where **imageZMQ** is used to distribute a computer vision process across a Raspberry Pi and a Mac.
 This project involves reading a water meter using a Raspberry Pi and PiCamera to gather images and do some image processing locally.
-A program running on the Raspberry Pi selects some images to be transmitted via **imagezmq** to a Mac for more complex processing.
+A program running on the Raspberry Pi selects some images to be transmitted via **imageZMQ** to a Mac for more complex processing.

 This is what a water meter looks like: